gattil/gattil.github.io/about/index.md

 Since Feb'18, I moved back to University of Zurich to complete my PhD in the group of [Prof. Dr. Christian von Mering](http://www.imls.uzh.ch/en/research/vonmering.html).

+On 4th Dec'18, I defended my PhD thesis titled "Realistic Evolutionary Models for Phylogenetic-Guided Analyses" and I successfully passed the doctoral exam at University of Zurich.

 ## Research

 I am currently studying the evolutionary molecular and epidemiological dynamics of viral diseases affecting the human population on a global scale.